Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Theoretical Guarantee

-Where $x_{ij}$ is a binary variable indicating whether we use the placement choice $c_j$ for query $Q_i$. $y_{ijk}$ is a binary variable indicating whether the placement choice $c_j$ for $Q_i$ is placed on $k$th GPU. $z_k$ is a binary variable indicating whether the $k$th GPU is used, assume we use at most $K$ GPU(this can be estimated and usually lower than $N$, assuming each pipeline enjoys its own GPU). $T$ is the resource capacity for a single GPU.
+We have $x_{ij}$ is a binary variable indicating whether we use the plan choice $c_j^i$ for query $Q_i$. $y_{ijk}^m$ is a binary variable indicating whether the placement choice $c_j$ for $Q_i$ is placed on $k$th GPU at tier $m$. $z_k^m$ is a binary variable indicating whether the $k$th GPU at tier $m$ is used; assume we use at most $K$ GPUs (the cost where all queries uses most costly plan). $T$ is the resource capacity for a single GPU.

-Here (2) is the objective function, (3) is the resource constraint on every GPU (4) is the constraint ensures only one placement is selected per query, (5) is the constraint ensures we choose a GPU for the placement.